 Samuel A. Almon Scholarship

-Established in honor of Samuel Almon, who was a friend of the school, this fund provides a fully-funded work-study scholarship covering room, board, and tuition for a textiles Concentration.
-This scholarship requires the student to contribute a piece made during the session to the scholarship auction.
+Established in honor of Samuel A. Almon, who was a friend of the school, this fund provides a scholarship with work requirement that covers room, board, and tuition for a textiles Concentration.
+This scholarship requires that the student contribute a piece to the scholarship auction.

 Christy Wright Scholarship for Glass Art

-Established by the family and friends of Christy Wright, this fund provides a fully-funded work-study scholarship covering room, board, and tuition for a glass Concentration for a student making a career transition into glass.
+Established by the family and friends of Christy Wright, this fund provides a scholarship with work requirement that covers room, board, and tuition for a glass Concentration for a student making a career transition into glass.